 To be certified by the Wound Ostomy and Continence Nursing Certification Board (WOCNCB), a bachelor’s degree in nursing is required.

 The WOCNCB is a commonly recognized certifying board exclusively for nurses.
-There are other certifying bodies, like the American Board of Wound Management (grants the Certified Wound Specialist cert) or the National Alliance of Wound Care and Ostomy (grants the Wound Care Certification).
+There are other certifying bodies, like the American Board of Wound Management (grants the Certified Wound Specialist certification) or the National Alliance of Wound Care and Ostomy (grants the Wound Care Certification).
 Both are open to many healthcare professionals, including physical therapists, physicians, licensed vocational nurses, etc. It is important to check with your facility about which certification they recognize.

 Gaining certification from the WOCNCB requires that you obtain schooling from one of their board-approved list of programs.
 These include both brick and mortar universities as well as online-only schools.
 The curriculum will typically include 2 semesters (about 15 credit hours) worth of courses, with a separate clinical component in which students must find a board-certified preceptor.
 Clinical practicum hours may range from 140-180 hours.
 The cost of education varies by program and can be anywhere from $2,500 to $6,500 depending on how many specialties of wound care you are certified in (i.e. only wound care versus wound, ostomy, and continence).

 There is also an option to obtain certification via experience.
 This requires 50 related CEs and 1500 hours of clinical exposure for each branch of certification desired, over the last 5 years.
 Recertification for all specialties occurs every 5 years.